Nixon Moreno

 Nixon Moreno (February 9, 1974) is a Venezuelan who studied at Los Andes University (ULA); he was leader of the M-13 student group, and former president of the Student Federation.

-Political points of view

-Perceptions of Moreno are affected heavily by Venezuela's high levels of political polarization.
-Government opponents claim he is being pursued mainly because of his activities against the government.

 Legal troubles and asylum

 Moreno has been accused of an attempt to rape a local police woman, Sofía Aguilar, and leaving several policemen wounded in a confrontation during a student protest in 2006.
 The protest was led by Moreno against a court decision that suspended the election of the Student Federation.
 Venezuelan justice has been looking for Moreno since then.

 Aguilar identified Moreno as her attacker in a statement to state media (Venezolana de Television).
 In June, 2006, a National Assembly commission, presided by Deputy Obdulio Camacho, concluded that the accusations were untrue.
 The ULA President, other authorities, and TV footage indicate that at the hour of the events reported by Aguilar, Moreno was in a clinic at another end of the city, receiving treatment for a face wound caused by a plastic shot (which Aguilar did not mention).